apache/nuttx-apps/nshlib/README.txt

 All of the startup-behavior is contained in rcS.template.
-The role of mkromfsimg.sh is to (1) apply the specific configuration settings to rcS.template to create the final rcS, and (2) to generate the header file nsh_romfsimg.h containg the ROMFS file system image.
+The role of mkromfsimg.sh is to (1) apply the specific configuration settings to rcS.template to create the final rcS, and (2) to generate the header file nsh_romfsimg.h containing the ROMFS file system image.

 Simple Commands